myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > [**BANANOW LAND**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md) sounds like fruit and time.
 Like someone who is hungry but can still joke.
 Like children who cannot wait for adults to finish their meeting.
 Like land saying, "_If you want to become new creatures, maybe do not begin with a name that makes you stiff._"
 >
-> Record it first: the land is starting to have a name.
+> Record it first: The land is starting to have a name.
 But do not immediately make a flag.
 >
 > ***
 >